dschmenk/PLASMA/doc/PLFORTH.md

 `SHOWRSTACK`: Displays the return stack.
 Note: PLFORTH uses a software defined return stack, this is not the hardware stack

-`SHOWHASH`: Display the hash table depth counts.
-Used to debug the efficacy of the hash algorithm

 ### Words for tracing and single stepping execution:

 `TRON`: Turn tracing on